CapacitorSet/box-js/integrations/README.md

  * `GET /sample/{id}`: returns the status of the given analysis (1 if it's complete, 0 otherwise).
  * `POST /sample` with parameter `sample`, a file: enqueue the sample you uploaded.
 Returns the analysis ID (to be used with `GET /sample/{id}`).
  * `DELETE /sample/{id}`: delete the folder corresponding to the given sample.
 Should only be called after the analysis terminates.
+ * `GET /sample/{id}/urls`: get the list of URLs extracted by the given sample.
+Should only be called after the analysis terminates.
+ * `GET /sample/{id}/resources`: get the list of resources created by the given sample.
+Should only be called after the analysis terminates.